BobaZooba/xllm/README.md

 ## Useful materials

-- [Docs](https://github.com/BobaZooba/xllm/blob/main/DOCS.md): here, we go into detail about everything the library can do
+- [Guide](https://github.com/BobaZooba/xllm/blob/main/GUIDE.md): here, we go into detail about everything the library can do
 - [Demo project](https://github.com/BobaZooba/xllm-demo): here's a step-by-step example of how to use `X—LLM` and fit it into your own project
-- [Template project](https://github.com/BobaZooba/xllm-template): here's a template, a kickoff point you can use for your project
+- [WeatherGPT](https://github.com/BobaZooba/wgpt): this repository features an example of how to utilize the xllm library.
+Included is a solution for a common type of assessment given to LLM engineers, who typically earn between $120,000 to $140,000 annually
 - [Shurale](https://github.com/BobaZooba/shurale): project with the finetuned 7B Mistal model

 # Config 🔧